 “This data should include the full end-to-end transaction details, information collected, carried, processed as part of the message or payment instruction,” it has said.

 RBI has further said that according to communications received from NPCI, Amazon complied with its 2018 circular in November 2018 itself, while Google Pay had complied by January 2020 and WhatsApp by June 2020.

-The top bank of the country has also said that while it regulates and supervises NPCI and PPI issuers like Amazon, it does not give approval or authorisation to TPAPs who are governed by the rules and guidelines framed by NPCI for the UPI payments system.
+The country’s top bank has also said that while it regulates and supervises NPCI and PPI issuers like Amazon, it does not give approval or authorisation to TPAPs.
+They are governed by the rules and guidelines framed by NPCI for the UPI payments system.